global-asp/asp-source/en/0085_an-egg-for-bride-wealth.md

 all.

 ##
-The boy cried, “Ei…Ei…Ei!
+The boy cried, “Ei...Ei...Ei!
 You have caused trouble for me!
 The cow was not mine.
 It belonged to the herdsman.